 2. Middle: Behavioral

-This is the more cut and dry part, consider visceral as the form, the behavioral as the function.
+This is the more cut-and-dry part, considering visceral as the form, and the behavioral as the function.

 - User experience — is it clear what action should be taken?

 - Ease of use — do you need a manual to turn it on?

 3. End: Reflective